-- 30.131.1 If the amendment is carried, the motion as amended then becomes the substantive motion before the meeting. - 30.231.2 For the purposes of debate under Rule 262625, the mover and seconder of the amendment are deemed to be the mover and seconder of the substantive motion and to have addressed the meeting, and debate commences as for a new motion.
+- 30.1 If the amendment is carried, the motion as amended then becomes the substantive motion before the meeting. - For the purposes of debate under Rule 25, the mover and seconder of the amendment are deemed to be the mover and seconder of the substantive motion and to have addressed the meeting, and debate commences as for a new motion.

-31.32.
-Foreshadowing Motions
+31. Foreshadowing Motions

-- 31.132.1 At any time during debate a Councillor may foreshadow a motion so as to inform Council of their intention to move a motion at a later stage in the meeting, but this does not extend any special right to the foreshadowed motion. - 31.232.2 A Councillor may foreshadow a motion prior to the meeting to inform Councillors of a motion they are considering moving, but this does not extend any special right to the foreshadowed motion: - 31.2.132.2.1 When foreshadowed prior to the meeting, the Chairperson, or Chief Executive Officer, may cause a foreshadowed motion to be circulated to all Councillors. - 31.332.3 A foreshadowed motion may be prefaced with a statement that in the event of a particular motion before the Chairperson being resolved in a certain way, a Councillor intends to move an alternative or additional motion. - 31.432.4 The Chief Executive Officer or person taking the minutes of the meeting is not expected to record foreshadowed motions in the minutes until the foreshadowed motion is formally moved. - 31.532.5 A foreshadowed motion has no procedural standing and is merely a means to assist the flow of the Meeting. - 31.5.132.5.1 The Chairperson is not obliged to accept foreshadowed motions.
+- 31.1 At any time during debate a Councillor may foreshadow a motion so as to inform Council of their his or her intention to move a motion at a later stage in the meeting, but this does not extend any special right to the foreshadowed motion. - 31.2 A Councillor may foreshadow a motion prior to the meeting to inform Councillors of a motion they are considering moving, but this does not extend any special right to the foreshadowed motion: - 31.2.1 When foreshadowed prior to the meeting, the Chairperson, or Chief

-31.5.232.5.2 The Chairperson may consider foreshadowed motions and the order in which they were received, when determining the priority of address under sub-Rule 373735.
+Executive Officer, may cause a foreshadowed motion to be circulated to all Councillors. - 31.231.3 A foreshadowed motion may be prefaced with a statement that in the event of a particular motion before the Chairperson being resolved in a certain way, a Councillor intends to move an alternative or additional motion. - 31.331.4 The Chief Executive Officer or person taking the minutes of the meeting is not expected to record foreshadowed motions in the minutes until the foreshadowed motion is formally moved. - A foreshadowed motion has no procedural standing and is merely a means to assist the flow if of the Meeting. - 31.5.1 The Chairperson is not obliged to accept foreshadowed motions. - 31.3.131.5.2 The Chairperson may consider foreshadowed motions and the order in which they were received, when determining the priority of address under sub-Rule 35.

-32.33.
-Withdrawal Of Motions
+32. Withdrawal Of Motions

-32.133.1 Before any motion is put to the vote, it may be withdrawn by the mover and seconder with the leave of Council.
+32.1 Before any motion is put to the vote, it may be withdrawn by the mover and seconder with the leave of Council.

-33.34.
-Separation Of Motions
+33. Separation Of Motions